ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

- * We got the frontend and backend running running in time.
- * We have the basic structure for all the HTTP requests.
- * We managed to finish everything on time.
- * We haven't had any hiccups in terms of time management for this iteration.
- This is a vast improvement from the last iteration.
- * Everyone seems to gotten used to the GitHub workflow.
+ * Our decision to abandon the React template was successful.
+Parham found the React template too complicated, and decided to switch to another front-end technology.
+ Ultimately, this was a good decision because React isn't user friendly.
+Our team found it much easier to develop the front end without React.

  * The decision to put Ishwant in control of the pull requests was sucessful in avoiding conflicts.
+We haven't had any GitHub conflicts during this iteration.
+Ishwant was definitely the best group member for this position.

+ * Delegating the creation of the server to Ishwant was also a good decision.
+The group found Ishwant's coding style to easy to read.
+The group did not have trouble adding to Ishwant's code.

 #### Decisions that did not turn out as well as we hoped

- * We are having trouble connecting the frontend to the backend.
- * We divided the work into two parts, frontend and backend.
-We are finding that this wasn't a good design decision.
+ * We encountered difficulty connecting the frontend to the backend.
+We had decided to divide our group into two parts: those who worked on the frontend, and those who worked on the backend.
+We found that this wasn't a good design decision.
+Our group members spent too much time troubleshooting issues that arose from frontend - backend incompatibility.

- Dividing the work in this manner made connecting the front end to the back end overtly complex.
- * This resulted in unnecessary troubleshooting.
- * Ishwant created asynchronous calls to the database.
-Parham and Angela are unfamiliar with this method of database connectivity.
- * We are having a lot of trouble using Google Maps API
- * We are deciding to scrap it.
- * React was too hard to learn, we wanted to learn it for the project but we did not have time to learn it.
- It was not developer friendly.
- *
+ * Our developers had a lot of trouble learning the Google Maps API.
+At one point, we were ready to abandon the Google Maps API altogether and look for alternatives.
+Thankfully, Shray was able to implement basic Google Maps functionality in the homepage the night before the deadline.
+Although we did manage to figure out the Google Maps API, we felt our implementation of this feature came too close to the deadline.
+We underestimated the complexity of this feature.

+ * We had to abandon React.
+We found this technology too hard to learn and not user-friendly.
+Although we did find a solution for this issue, we should have initialized the frontend with more user-friendly technology to avoid wasting time.

 #### Planned changes

 List any process-related changes you are planning to make (if there are any)

  * We have decided to add a login.
- * Instead of using cookies we're going to use a login system, this will make keeping track of favourites much easier
+Instead of using cookies we're going to use a login system.
+This will make keeping track of favourites much easier.

  * Unfortunately, we are going to limit the features of the Google Maps API.
  Right now, it's not a high priority.
-It is not needed to meet the requirements of the next deliverable.
+It is not needed to meet the requirements of the upcoming deliverable.

 ## Product - Review